-In February 2013, the Financial Accounting Standards Board, or the FASB, issued an authoritative pronouncement related to obligations resulting from joint and several liability arrangements for which the total amount of the obligation is fixed at the reporting date.
-The pronouncement provides guidance for the recognition, measurement, and disclosure of obligations resulting from joint and several liability arrangements for which the total amount of the obligation within the scope of this pronouncement is fixed at the reporting date, except for obligations addressed within existing guidance in U.S. GAAP.
-The guidance requires an entity to measure those obligations as the sum of the amount the reporting entity agreed to pay on the basis of its arrangement among its coobligors and any additional amount the reporting entity expects to pay on behalf of its co-obligors.
+In February 2013, the Financial Accounting Standards Board, or FASB, issued an authoritative pronouncement related to obligations resulting from joint and several liability arrangements for which the total amount of the obligation is fixed at the reporting date.
+The pronouncement provides guidance for the recognition, measurement, and disclosure of obligations resulting from joint and several liability arrangements for which the total amount of the obligation as several liability arrangements for which the total amount of the obligation within the scope of this pronouncement is fixed at the reporting date, except for obligations addressed within existing guidance in U.S. GAAP.
+The guidance requires an entity to measure those obligations as the sum of the amount the reporting entity agreed to pay on the basis of its arrangement among its co-obligors and any additional amount of the obligation as well as other information about those obligations.
 The guidance in this pronouncement also requires an entity to disclose the nature and amount of the obligation as well as other information about those obligations.
 The amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2013.
 The amendments in this Accounting Standards Updates ("ASU") should be applied retrospectively to all prior periods presented for those obligations resulting from joint and several liability arrangements within the scope that exist at the beginning of an entity's fiscal year of adoption.
 An entity may elect to use hindsight for the comparative periods (if it changed its accounting as a result of adopting the amendments in this pronouncement) and should disclose that fact.
 Early adoption is permitted.
 We do not expect the adoption of this pronouncement to have a significant impact on our consolidated financial condition or results from operations.